The Internet Price May be $9.95 a Day But it Will Cost MUCH More

 - Under 25 — Drivers under 25 years of age may be required to pay an extra fee of $10-$20 per day and additionally may be required to purchase the maximum available insurance ($45-$65 per day).
 The minimum age to rent a car in Costa Rica is 21.
 Some agencies choose not rent to drivers under 25 years.

 - Additional Drivers — $10-20 per day each.
-Unlike the U.S. spouses are not free and are not automatically included as additional drivers.
+Unlike at some agencies in the U.S./Europe spouses are not free and are not automatically included as additional drivers.

-- Cleaning Fees — This is usually a scam (unless you dropped a pizza upside down on the seat) and most agencies will back off if you insist that a little mud on the tires is normal in rainy season.
+- Cleaning Fees — This is usually a scam (unless you dropped a pizza upside down on the seat) and most agencies will back off if you insist that a little mud on the tires (or even mud on the roof) is normal in rainy season.

 Other Car Rental Costs to Consider When Budgeting